hellosign/hellosign-embedded/.github/CONTRIBUTING.md

 * Make commits of logical units.
 * Check for unnecessary whitespace with `git diff --check` before committing.
 * Make sure your commit messages are in [the proper format](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
+* Make sure your code is written so that is satisfies our [JavaScript style guide](https://github.com/hellosign/javascript).
 * Make sure you have added any necessary tests for your changes.
 * Run all unit tests, if available, to ensure nothing else was accidentally broken.

 ### Making trivial changes

 For changes of a trivial nature to comments and documentation, it is not always necessary to create a new issue ticket.

 ## Submitting Changes

 * Push your changes to your fork of the repository.
-* Submit a pull request to the repository in the HelloFax organization.
+* Submit a pull request to the repository in the HelloSign organization.
 * Update your issue ticket to mark that you have submitted code and are ready for it to be reviewed (Status: Ready for Merge).
   * Include a link to the pull request in the ticket.
 * The HelloSign dev team looks at Pull Requests on a regular basis.